 - 1.5.1 An anaesthetic office space located in close proximity to relevant departments (e.g. theatres, ICU and labour ward) should be available to allow local supervision of trainees.
 The size of this space should be proportionate to the size of the department. - 1.5.2 Private office spaces should also be available for CPD, to conduct assessments and for confidential meetings such as appraisals. - 2.7.31 Facilities to allow access to online information, such as electronic patient records, local guidelines and clinical decision aids, in the theatre suite should be available. - 9.2.36 An anaesthetic office, located within five minutes' walk of the delivery suite, should be available to the duty anaesthetic team.
 The room should have a computer with intra/internet access to specialist reference material and local multidisciplinary evidence based guidelines and policies.
-The office space, facilities and furniture should comply with the Association of Anaesthetists' standards.80 This office could also be used to allow teaching, assessment and appraisal. - 11.2.9 There should be adequate office space, informatics and administrative support for the IPS.
+The office space, facilities and furniture should comply with the Association of Anaesthetists' standards.80 This office could also be used to allow teaching, assessment and appraisal. - 11.2.14 There should be proportionate office space to the size of the IPS and adequate informatics and administrative staff to support all areas of the IPS.